 US Army CID announces one military suspect is deceased after taking his own life yesterday in Killeen, Texas, and a civilian suspect has been arrested by the Texas Rangers in connection with the disappearance of Pfc.
 Vanessa Guillen.https://t.co/WOltbi7zff

 — Fort Hood (@forthood) July 1, 2020

-Cecily Aguilar, who is the estranged or ex-wife of a former Fort Hood soldier, is also in custody in Bell County Jail, KXXV reported.
-She’s awaiting charges.
+Cecily Aguilar, who is the estranged or ex-wife of a former Fort Hood soldier, was also in custody in Bell County Jail after news of Robinson’s death was revealed, KXXV reported.
 Aguilar and Robinson are friends on Facebook.

-According to KVUE, she’s the ex-wife of the suspect, but other media sources say she’s married to a former soldier.
-Officials have not named her, but Khawam named her to CrimeOnline.
+According to KVUE, she’s the ex-wife of the suspect, but other media sources said at the time that she was married to a former soldier.
+Khawam first named her to CrimeOnline.
 She said officials told her that Aguilar may have helped bury and hide Guillen’s body.

-Guillen’s family has been working tirelessly to get to the truth behind her disappearance.
+Guillen’s family had been working tirelessly to get to the truth behind her disappearance.

 In May, her sister Mayra Guillen wrote: “My situation right now is not it’s best as I am not working and I’m on top of my sister’s case, I will not let this case fall cold, I’m not stopping until I find her.
 This will also open doors for many of the other soldiers that have gone missing.
 I’m in the process of hiring a PI as you guys know…. they are super expensive.
 But I know with God’s help and all of you guys we’ll be able to bring Vanessa BACK HOME!
 May God bless you.”

-4. The Family Attorney Says Robinson Is Believed To Be Connected to Guillen’s Sexual Harassment
+4. The Family Attorney Said Robinson Was Believed To Be Connected to Guillen’s Sexual Harassment

 Khawam said the family believes Robinson is the man who walked in on Guillen while she was showering, KXXV reported.